RamenVentures/Operating-Manual/README.md

 7. Could this be the future?
 8. Is something exceptional? (team, traction, or technology)
 9. Are they "Pre-Seed"?
 (Problem, Target Users, Team, MVP)
+  - Have they found Problem/Market Fit?
+  - Have they launched their MVP?
+  - Does their MVP have customers?
+(10+?)
+  - Does their team have the ability to build, and maintain their product in-house?

 #### Requirements
 1. Your deck (if you have one)